afiqhafizuddin/git-github-learn/README.md

-# learn-python
+# Learn Git & GitHub

-Repo to learn about GitHub by using Python
+Repo to learn about GitHub by using Python/JavaScript and other tools.

-## this is the second commit i try to push
+## Git Basics Commands

+## GitHub: Cloud Hosting Services